urql-graphql/urql/docs/basics/core.md

 without it.
 However, another important option on the `Client` is the `exchanges` option.

 This option passes a list of exchanges to the `Client`, which tell it how to execute our requests and how to cache data in a certain order.
-By default this will be populated with the list of `defaultExchanges`.
+By default, this will be populated with the list of `defaultExchanges`.

 ```js